A-Peeling/J-Peeling-Bot/README.md

 # J-Peeling-Bot
-A Discord bot for the server called A-Peeling, but in Java
+A Discord bot for the server called A-Peeling, but in Java.\
+This bot is a test as of now.\
+## Requriments
+Computer/
+Java/